Continental drift: Early history

 In his Manual of Geology (1863), Dana wrote, "The continents and oceans had their general outline or form defined in earliest time.
 This has been proved with regard to North America from the position and distribution of the first beds of the Lower Silurian, – those of the Potsdam epoch.
 The facts indicate that the continent of North America had its surface near tide-level, part above and part below it (p.196); and this will probably be proved to be the condition in Primordial time of the other continents also.
 And, if the outlines of the continents were marked out, it follows that the outlines of the oceans were no less so".
 Dana was enormously influential in America—his Manual of Mineralogy is still in print in revised form—and the theory became known as the Permanence theory.

 This appeared to be confirmed by the exploration of the deep sea beds conducted by the Challenger expedition, 1872–1876, which showed that contrary to expectation, land debris brought down by rivers to the ocean is deposited comparatively close to the shore on what is now known as the continental shelf.
-This suggested that the oceans were a permanent feature of the Earth's surface, rather than them having "changed places" with the continents.
+This suggested that the oceans were a permanent feature of the Earth's surface, rather than having "changed places" with the continents.

-Eduard Suess had proposed a supercontinent Gondwana in 1885 and the Tethys Ocean in 1893, assuming a land-bridge between the present continents submerged in the form of a geosyncline, and John Perry had written an 1895 paper proposing that the Earth's interior was fluid, and disagreeing with Lord Kelvin on the age of the Earth.
+Eduard Suess had proposed a supercontinent Gondwana in 1885, and the Tethys Ocean in 1893, assuming a land-bridge between the present continents submerged in the form of a geosyncline, and John Perry had written an 1895 paper proposing that the Earth's interior was fluid, and disagreeing with Lord Kelvin on the age of the Earth.

+French geographer Elisée Reclus (1830 – 1905) presented evidence for a supercontinent and theorized continental drift fifty years prior to Wegener in his 1872 work The Earth.
+James O. Berkland argued that Reclus should be recognized "in the history of the development of plate tectonic theory as one of its foremost pioneers and, perhaps, as its founder".
+In 2021, Reclus, a tectonics database, was named for Elisée Reclus.